25zero

 25zero is a mountaineering project, tracking equatorial glacial melt and raising awareness of the impacts of climate change, led by explorer Tim Jarvis AM.
-The project was founded in 2014, and focussed on bringing live footage from the peaks of three mountain glaciers to the 37,000 delegates at the COP21 summit in Paris, France, as a way of showcasing the impact of global warming on vulnerable and remote areas.
+The project was founded in 2014, and focussed on bringing live footage from the peaks of three mountain glaciers to the 37,000 delegates at the COP21 summit in 2015 in Paris, France, as a way of showcasing the impact of global warming on vulnerable and remote areas.

-In 2016, following the 2015 summit, the 25zero project grew into a documentary film production, with a broader focus on both the glaciers themselves and the communities that live near them.
-The longer film, entitled 25zero: East Africa, is due for release in 2021, according to the project's website.
+In 2016 the 25zero project grew into a documentary film production, with a broader focus on both the glaciers themselves and the communities that live near them.
+The resulting 15-minute short film, entitled 25zero//East Africa, was released in 2019.

 Naming the project

 While many mountains straddle the equator, only 25 of these have a glacier at their peak (defined at the time of the United Nations Framework Convention on Climate Change adoption in 1992); hence, 25 mountains at zero latitude.
 In reality, however, there are about three degrees (some 320 km) of leniency in the inclusions, both North and South.
 Additionally, the name wordplays on estimates that within an average of 25 years, all these glaciers will have retreated to zero ice.

 According to the project team, this is important because melting ice is an excellent proxy indicator for climate change impacts.
 While much of the public global interest centres around ice-melt at the Earth's poles, relatively little attention is given to the ice at more unexpected locations, such as in the high-altitude tropics.

 Since 1992, four of the 25 mountains originally included have 'lost' their glacier completely.